chirain1206/Improvement-on-OTT-QA/README.md

 To evaluate its effectiveness, add option ```--retain_passage``` in evaluation process.

 ### Improvement Strategy 2: Use GPT-2 model to augment the query
 Use GPT-2 model to pre-augment the query in order to relieve the low lexical overlap issue in retriever.
-Add option ```--load_gpt_model_path link_generator/model-ep9.pt --predict_title``` in the evaluation process to enable it.
+To enable it, add option ```--load_gpt_model_path link_generator/model-ep9.pt --predict_title``` in the evaluation process.

 ### Improvement Strategy 3: Use GENRE model to replace GPT-2 model in fusion procedure
 Working on